Vector Symbolic Architectures as a Computing Framework for Emerging Hardware

 A stack is a memory in which elements are written or removed in a last-in-first-out manner.
 At any given moment, only the top-most element of the stack can be accessed and elements written to the stack before are inaccessible until all later elements are removed.
 There are two possible operations on the stack: writing (pushing) and removing (popping) an element.
-The writing operation adds an element to the stack, it becomes the top-most one while all previously written elements are ``pushed down''.
+The writing operation adds an element to the stack -- it becomes the top-most one, while all previously written elements are ``pushed down''.
 The removing operation allows reading the top-most element of the stack.
 Once read, it is removed from the stack and the remaining elements are moved up.

-VSA-based representations of a stack were proposed in~\cite{StewartSentenceProcessing2014} and ~\cite{UCBHD_FSA}.
+HDC/VSA-based representations of a stack were proposed in~\cite{StewartSentenceProcessing2014} and~\cite{UCBHD_FSA}.
 The representation of a stack is essentially the representation of a sequence with the addition of an operation that always moves the top-most element to the beginning of the sequence.
 For example, if ``\textit{d}'', ``\textit{c}'', and ``\textit{b}'' were successively added to the stack than the hypervector for the current state of the stack is:

-Thus, the pushing operation is implemented as the concatenation of sequences with their hypervectors (Section~\ref{sect:seq}).
-In particular, the hypervector of the newly written element is added to the hypervector of the current state of the stack.
-For instance, to write ``\textit{a}'' to the current state in $\textbf{s}$ the following is done:
+Thus, the pushing operation is implemented as the concatenation of two sequences (i.e., a new element to be written and the current state of the stack) using their corresponding hypervectors (Section~\ref{sect:seq}).
+In particular, the hypervector of the newly written element is added to the permuted hypervector of the current state of the stack.
+For instance, writing ``\textit{a}'' to the current state $\textbf{s}$ is done as follows:

 The popping operation includes two steps.
 First, $\textbf{s}$ is probed with the item memory of elements' hypervectors in order to get the closest match for the seed hypervector of the top-most element.
-Once the hypervector of the top-most element is identified (e.g., $\textbf{a}$ in the current example), it is removed from the stack and the distributed representation of the stack with the remaining elements moved back by the permutation operation:
+Once the hypervector of the top-most element is identified (e.g., $\textbf{a}$ in the current example), it is removed from the stack and the hypervector representation of the stack with the remaining elements is moved back by the permutation operation:

-Note that the popping operation will not work well if the hypervector representing the stack is normalized after each writing operation, so the operations described above assume that $\textbf{s}$ is not normalized.